Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 ## Why a stake deposit is required

 Having each operator deposit an amount in the contract ensures that rewarding is done on the basis of the staked seed node providing its API service uninterrupted.
 This is achieved by staking (the proportion of “skin in the game”).
 By depositing $ZILs, a seed node operator shows its commitment towards providing the seed node service.
-Without this "skin in the game", a seed node operator could decide to stop the service at will and may impact the ecosystem and the end users.
+Without this "skin in the game", a seed node operator could decide to stop the service at will and may impact the ecosystem and the end-users.

 ## Stake deposit process

 Currently, our rewarding cycle is paid out once **every 15 DS epochs**.
-In order to deter abuse of the reward cycle, **stake deposit will first be entered as a buffered deposit**.
+To deter abuse or gaming of the reward cycle, **the stake deposit will first be entered as a buffered deposit**.
 At the next multiple of 15 DS epoch, the buffered deposit will be transferred to the stake deposit.
 From then on, the stake deposit will be eligible for rewards.

 **CLI way to deposit stake amount**
 ```bash